-When he opened it, however, there was nobody on the other side.
+When he opened it, however, there seemed to be nobody on the other side.
 He furrowed his bushy eyebrows and looked around.
-The grassy hills of outer Asgard were wet with morning dew, and the sky was bright orange because the sun was beginning to rise.
+The grassy hills of outer Asgard were wet with dew, and the sky was bright with the early morning sunshine.

 Thor looked down.

 Standing on his doorstep was a dwarf.
 He had a black ponytail and a long, braided beard.
-He was by no means small, but because Thor was so tall, he didn’t notice him.
-It is a rare sight to see a dwarf outside of the forges of Nidavellir, and to see one come to Asgard is even rarer.
-Rumour has it that they cannot bear the sunlight from this high up.
+It was rare to see a dwarf outside the forges of Nidavellir, and to see one in Asgard was even rarer.
+Rumour had it that they could not bear to be in Asgardian sunlight for very long.

 ‘Hello.
 I’m Alviss, and I’ve come to collect my bride,’ he said.

 Thor rubbed his eyes.
 ‘Your bride?’